dgrtwo/dgrtwo.github.com/_posts/2015-10-21-credible_intervals_baseball.md

 ### Setup

-I'll start with the same code from the last post, so that you can follow along with in R if you like.
+I'll start with the same code from the last post, so that you can follow along in R if you like.